 Once man got the taste of blood, there was no going back; like a serpent circling itself, eating its own tail.

-Background: Appolonia is the daughter of Isabella Pravus, a minor noble of the Pravus house, and Admando Seraceni, a seasoned corsair slain at the hands of the Argento after he took an arrow at the opening of the war and suffered an infection.
+Background: Appolonia is the daughter of Isabella Pravus, a minor daughter of that great house, and Admando Seraceni, a seasoned corsair who died of an infection in war with the Argento.

-From a young age, Appolonia struggled with the phrase when youre older.
+From a young age, Appolonia struggled against the restraints of knowledge.
 What happens when we grow older?
 Why are some things hidden from us, for "when we are older" or never at all?
-What dangers does such information possess?
-How can we prepare for these dangers if we dont know any better?
+What dangers does such information hold?
+How can we prepare for these dangers if we don't know any better?
 (Such latter lines of thought spoke of a budding talent for social manipulation.)